kremi151/react-native-open-doc/README.md

 # react-native-open-doc

-Open files stored on device - Android and iOS.
+Open files stored on device for preview - Android and iOS.

+Pick files using native file pickers for iOS and Android (UIDocumentPickerViewController / Intent.ACTION_OPEN_DOCUMENT)

 Share files on Android (for iOS use the react-native Share.share({ url: selectedUri }) api).